EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: Performance Evaluation

 \subsection{Performance of EnFed using LSTM}

-The desired accuracy level for the experiment was set to 0.95, and the battery threshold we considered was 20\%.
-As the objective was to achieve a model with desired accuracy level but at a lower time and lower energy consumption, we had set the maximum number of collaborators as five in the experiment.
-For the first dataset, EnFed achieved the prediction accuracy of 96.7\% for two, three, four, and five collaborators.
-The training time for two, three, four, and five collaborators were 7.61s, 7.06s, 7.65s, and 8.43s, respectively.
-The training energy consumption of the device for two, three, four and five collaborators were 38.05J, 35.3J, 38.25J, and 42.15J, respectively.
-For the second dataset, EnFed achieved 97.86\%, 98.05\%, 97.86\%, and 98.12\% accuracy for two, three, four, and five collaborators, respectively.
-We observed that for five collaborators, the highest accuracy level of 98.12\% (0.98) was achieved.
-We also observed that the precision, recall, and F1-Score were 0.97 for this case.
-The confusion matrix for this case is presented in Fig. \ref{conf}.
-The training time for two, three, four, and five collaborators were 66.52s, 44.22s, 64.2s, and 44.23s, respectively.
-The training energy consumption of the device for two, three, four, and five collaborators were 332.6J, 221.1J, 321J, and 221.15J, respectively.
-The prediction accuracy, training time, and training energy consumption in EnFed using LSTM are presented in Figs. \ref{acc}, \ref{traintime}, and \ref{trainen}, respectively.
-We observed that the average prediction accuracy for the first and second datasets were $\sim$97\% and $\sim$98\% respectively.
-The precision, recall, and F1-Score, were also above 0.9 for all cases for the first dataset and above 0.95 for all cases for the second dataset.
+The desired accuracy level for the experiment is set to 0.95 and the battery threshold is considered 20\%.
+As we have five VMs in the experiment as the supporting nodes, the maximum number of contributors is set to five.
+In this regard, we would like to mention that as the requesting node is a mobile device, the number of nearby devices will not be high.
+Furthermore, the objective is to build a model with the desired accuracy level at a minimal training time and minimal energy consumption of the device, therefore, the maximum number of contributors will also not be high.

+For the first dataset, EnFed has achieved a prediction accuracy of 96.7\% for two, three, four, and five contributors, and the precision, recall, and F1-score are above 0.9.
+The training time for two, three, four, and five contributors are 7.61s, 7.06s, 7.65s, and 8.43s, respectively.
+Thus, the average training time is 7.69s.
+The energy consumption of the device for two, three, four and five contributors are 38.05J, 35.3J, 38.25J, and 42.15J, respectively.
+The average energy consumption of the device is 38.44J.
+For the second dataset, EnFed has achieved 97.86\%, 98.05\%, 97.86\%, and 98.12\% accuracy for two, three, four, and five contributors, respectively.
+We observe that for five contributors, the highest accuracy of 98.12\% (0.98) is achieved.
+We also observe that the precision, recall, and F1-Score are 0.967.
+The respective confusion matrix is presented in Fig. \ref{conf}.
+The training time for two, three, four, and five contributors are 66.52s, 44.22s, 64.2s, and 44.23s, respectively.
+Thus, the average training time is 54.8s.
+The energy consumption of the device for two, three, four, and five contributors are 332.6J, 221.1J, 321J, and 221.15J, respectively.
+Thus, the average energy consumption of the device is 273.96J.
+The prediction accuracy, training time, and energy consumption in EnFed using LSTM are presented in Figs. \ref{acc}, \ref{traintime}, and \ref{trainen}, respectively.
+We observe that the average prediction accuracy for the first and second datasets are $\sim$97\% and $\sim$98\% respectively.
+The precision, recall, and F1-Score, are also above 0.9 for all cases for the first dataset and above 0.95 for all cases for the second dataset.